Cities and National Governments Partner on EUR 100M City Climate Finance Gap Fund

 Multi-stakeholder initiative has potential to unlock EUR 4BN in financing climate action in cities

-22 September 2019, New York –– The Global Covenant of Mayors for Climate, together with the Governments of Germany and Luxembourg, today announced the launch of the City Climate Finance Gap Fund.
+22 September 2019, New York –– The Global Covenant of Mayors for Climate and Energy, together with the Governments of Germany and Luxembourg, today announced the launch of the City Climate Finance Gap Fund.
 Both governments together intend to provide up to 50M EUR in grants.
 The Fund aims for a capitalization of at least EUR 100M which will unlock EUR 4BN in high-quality low-carbon and climate resilient infrastructure projects in cities.

 Accounting for 75% of global greenhouse gas emissions, cities play a key role in successfully combating climate change.
 Thus, climate action of cities as part of the development and implementation of Nationally Determined Contributions (NDCs) is explicitly recognized in the Paris Agreement on Climate Change.
 An increasing number of cities are developing climate action plans and tracking their own “Locally Determined Contributions” through initiatives such as the Global Covenant of Mayors for Climate & Energy.
 However, they often lack critical resources and capacity to advance concrete infrastructure projects from an idea to a robust business case.
 As a result, a multi-billion Euro pipeline of high-quality infrastructure project ideas that can contribute to climate change mitigation and adaptation never reach the stage of investment readiness and implementation.